caleteeter/ct-action/README.md

-# Action for running deployments to CCF
+# Action for running deployment to CCF

 This GitHub action is designed to make it easier to deploy application to a CCF network.
 The action is not public at this point so to use this effectively you need to do the following.